yuselg/languages/README.md

 Relatively simple IDE's such as VS Code support debugging.
 There is no HTLM scaffolding, or the distraction of OO.
 Thus beginning students can focus on the computational core.

+How do we get engagement?
+Perhaps at the end of the course with nice examples from Data Science, Machine Learning or webapps (such as Flask).
+But that would come at the end, not the beginning.